1. Introduction

 \[V(s) = \sum_{s',r'}p(s', r|s,\pi(s))[r+\gamma V(s')]\]

-Then, we calculate the improved policy by using one-step look-ahead to replace the initial policy \pi(s):
+Then, we calculate the improved policy by using a one-step look-ahead to replace the initial policy \pi(s):

 \[\pi(s) = arg\max_{a} \sum_{s',r'} p(s', r|s,a)[r+\gamma V(s')]\]

-Here, r is the reward generated by taking the action a, \gamma is a discount factor for future rewards and p is the transition probability.
+Here, r is the reward generated by taking action a, \gamma is a discount factor for future rewards, and p is the transition probability.

-In the beginning, we don’t care about the initial policy \pi_0 being optimal or not.
-During the execution, we concentrate on improving it on every iteration by repeating policy evaluation and policy improvement steps.
-Using this algorithm we produce a chain of policies, where each policy is an improvement over the previous one:
+Initially, we don’t care about the initial policy \pi_0 being optimal or not.
+Additionally, during the execution, we concentrate on improving it on every iteration by repeating policy evaluation and policy improvement steps.
+Furthermore, using this algorithm, we produce a chain of policies, where each policy is an improvement over the previous one:

 \[\pi_0 \xrightarrow[]{\text{E}} v_{\pi_0} \xrightarrow[]{\text{I}} \pi_1 \xrightarrow[]{\text{E}} v_{\pi_1} \xrightarrow[]{\text{I}} \pi_2 \xrightarrow[]{\text{E}} \dotsi \xrightarrow[]{\text{I}} \pi_* \xrightarrow[]{\text{E}} v_{*}\]